simonpainter/www.simonpainter.com/docs/medium/network-blame-game.md

+---
-# From Network Blame to Platform Teams
+title: "From Network Blame to Platform Teams"
+---

 Rethinking Infrastructure Support